Foreign trade of medieval Novgorod: German merchants and the Hanseatic League

 Gradually trade in the Baltic became dominated by the German cities which eventually were united into the Hanseatic League.
 The League monopolised the Baltic trade and had its easternmost trading post in Novgorod.
 Over time a pattern emerged, with two groups of merchants departing for Novgorod from Livonian cities twice a year, in summer and winter.
 They travelled both by sea and by land.
-The sea route went from Reval to Kotlin Island, where goods were reloaded to Rus' river boats, then by the Neva, Lake Ladoga and the Volkhov.
+The sea route went from Reval to Kotlin Island, where goods were reloaded to Russian river boats, then by the Neva, Lake Ladoga and the Volkhov.
 The importance of the land route grew during conflicts between Novgorod and Sweden in the late 13th and early 14th centuries.

 In spite of the thriving trade, Novgorod had numerous conflicts with the League which were usually caused by disagreement on terms of exchange, violations of the rules of trade and attacks on merchants.
 A trade war from 1385–1391 was concluded by Niebur's peace treaty which set the terms of trade.
 The treaty gave merchants the right of free passage and established the principle of individual responsibility for infractions, in contrast to the previous practice of collective responsibility.

 The treaty became the basis for the relationship between Novgorod and German cities for the next hundred years but did not prevent numerous conflicts in the 15th century.
 The main points of contention were the right of Novgorodian merchants to carry out sea trade independently and the terms of exchange.
-German merchants had the right to inspect furs and wax (by chipping off pieces which were not included in the final weight) whereas Rus' merchants had to buy batches of cloth, barrels of herring and wine and sacks of salt without examining or weighing them.
+German merchants had the right to inspect furs and wax (by chipping off pieces which were not included in the final weight) whereas Russian merchants had to buy batches of cloth, barrels of herring and wine and sacks of salt without examining or weighing them.
 At the same time, trade with non-Hanseatic cities such as Narva, Vyborg and Stockholm grew in importance.

 Trade with the East

 Route from the Varangians to the Greeks

 Trade routes of Kievan Rus' in the late 10th century.

 The route from the Varangians to the Greeks went south via Kiev, where Novgorodian merchants had a court in Podil.
 By the year 1000, silk, glassware, silver coins, jewellery, wine, and oil were imported from Byzantium and the Abbasid Caliphate via this route.
-Novgorod was the primary Rus' market pace where these commodities from the east were exchanged for European goods, such as woollen cloth, pottery, and weapons.
+Novgorod was the primary Rus' marketplace where these commodities from the east were exchanged for European goods, such as woollen cloth, pottery, and weapons.
 Much of the Rus' fur that was exported to Constantinople through Kiev came from the Novgorodian northern dependencies; in return, Byzantine spices such as nuts were sent back to Novgorod.
 This trade route along the Dnieper began to decline after about 1100, when the Cumans (Polovtsi) conquered the northern shores of the Black Sea.
-It took another massive hit after the 1204 Sack of Constantinople tore the Byzantine Empire apart, and came to a vitual end after the sack of Kiev by the Mongols in 1240.
+It took another massive hit after the 1204 Sack of Constantinople tore the Byzantine Empire apart, and came to a virtual end after the sack of Kiev by the Mongols in 1240.